MhAhmadAli/odin4/README.md

 ## Disclaimer

-This tool is provided for educational and legitimate device maintenance purposes.
+This tool is provided for **EDUCATIONAL PURPOSES ONLY**.
+It is a reconstruction enabling study of the Samsung Odin protocol.
+It is not affiliated with or endorsed by Samsung.

 Use at your own risk.
 The authors are not responsible for any damage caused by using this software.
 Always backup your data before flashing firmware.